apache/spark/docs/security.rst

 2. Select 'Credentials' from the left hand nav
 3. Click 'Create credentials' and choose 'OAuth client ID'
 4. Choose 'Web application'
-5. Fill in the required information (the 'Authorized redirect URIs' must be fully qualifed e.g. http://airflow.example.com/oauth2callback)
+5. Fill in the required information (the 'Authorized redirect URIs' must be fully qualified e.g. http://airflow.example.com/oauth2callback)
 6. Click 'Create'
 7. Copy 'Client ID', 'Client Secret', and your redirect URI to your airflow.cfg according to the above example